“You educate a man; you educate a man. You educate a woman; you educate a generation.”

 Presenters and attendees have shared their knowledge and experience on the solutions that have provided great social outcomes, and how we can optimise solutions to increase these outcomes for our future.

 PWA has supported Talanoa Pasifika over the years by sitting on the Talanoa Pasifika Steering Committee.
-Pictured below is past PWA Committee Member, Ema Vueti on the 2013 Talanoa Pasifika Steering Committee.
+Pictured left is past PWA Committee Member, Ema Vueti on the 2013 Talanoa Pasifika Steering Committee.